srid/nixos-config/README.md

 [![project chat](https://img.shields.io/badge/zulip-join_chat-brightgreen.svg)](https://nixos.zulipchat.com/#narrow/stream/413948-nixos)
 [![Harmeless Code of Conduct](https://img.shields.io/badge/harmless-8A2BE2)](https://srid.ca/coc "This project follows the 'Harmlessness Code of Conduct'")

 This repository contains the Nix / NixOS configuration for all of my systems.
-See [nixos-flake](https://community.flake.parts/nixos-flake) if you want to create your own configuration from scratch.
+See [nixos-flake](https://community.flake.parts/nixos-flake) if you wish to create your own configuration from scratch.

 ## Setup